-The strategies of extreme couponing, waiting for sales, and shopping at your local dollar store can save you money on products you need.
-Don’t overlook the humble second-hand store as a great way to also save a lot of money on brand name items.
+Strategies such as extreme couponing, waiting for sales, and shopping at your local dollar store can save you money on products you need.
+But don’t overlook the humble second-hand store as a great way to save a lot of money on brand name items.
 Effective thrift store shopping takes time, but you can find beautiful, functional items for your home and wardrobe without breaking the bank.
 In addition, when you shop at charity thrift stores, you can support worthy organizations that help your less fortunate neighbors.

-Since I am in the process of losing weight while living on a relatively modest income, I’ve recently learned to tap local thrift stores for cute clothes that I can wear during my size transition without busting my budget.
-I’m not crazy about spending $50 on a skirt that I can only wear a few times before having to pay for alterations, but I recently bought three very cute, almost-new skirts for less than $3 each from my local thrift shop.
+Since I’m in the process of losing weight while living on a relatively modest income, I’ve recently learned to tap local thrift stores for cute clothes I can wear during my size transition without busting my budget.
+I’m not crazy about spending $50 on a skirt I can only wear a few times before having to pay for alterations.
+So I recently bought three very cute, almost-new skirts for less than $3 each from my local thrift shop.
 Even if I pay to alter the items, the total cost still beats retail store prices.
-I have also had great success at thrift stores for non-clothing items like furniture, electronics, and various types of household goods and kitchenware.
+I’ve also had great success at thrift stores for non-clothing items like furniture, electronics, and various household goods and kitchenware.

 Before we get into the tips on how to hit a home run at thrift stores, let’s first get familiar with the different types of shops.

 Types of Second-Hand Stores

 To develop a good second-hand store strategy, understand the differences between the different types of stores that sell second-hand goods.
 For example, you may not find many high-end brands at standard thrift stores, but consignment stores often sell designer clothes in good condition.

 If you live in a medium to large city, you probably have access to several different types of second-hand shops.
 You may find some overlap in the merchandise between different categories of shops.
 If you have a clear idea of what you need, you can visit the type of shop most likely to carry those goods to save time and stress and increase your chances of success.